boyinsea/ErosWeb/documentation.md

 "Presenting" refers to making yourself and your ET-312 available for remote control over the Internet.
 When ready,
 1. Enter a "scene name" to identify yourself to the remote Dom.
-2. Optionally, enter a PIN.
+2. Optionally, enter a PIN for added security.
 Any remote Dom will need to know the PIN in order to connect.
 3. Click "Present".
 4. ErosWeb will report your Session ID.
 Click on "Copy Link" to get a direct link to your session; send this to the remote Dom.
 You can also just send the Dom the session ID (and PIN, if any) so They can enter it into the [ErosWeb Dom page](/Dom.html).
 5. You will be notified once the Dom connects.
-At that point, **the front-panel controls of your ET-312 will become inactive**, and will instead be controlled by the remote Dom.
+At that point, **the front-panel controls of your ET-312 will become inactive**, and will instead be under the control of the remote Dom.

 #### Sharing Audio and Video